GoogleCloudPlatform/composer-local-dev/README.md

 ## Enable the container user to access mounted files and directories

 By default, the Composer container runs as the user `airflow` with UID 999.
-The user needs to access the files and directories mounted from the host, e.g., `~/.config/gcloud/application_default_credentials.json`.
+The user needs to have access the files and directories mounted from the host, e.g., `~/.config/gcloud/application_default_credentials.json`.
 You can let the container run as the current host user by adding `COMPOSER_CONTAINER_RUN_AS_HOST_USER=True` in `composer/<LOCAL_ENVIRONMENT_NAME>/variables.env` (**recommended**), or change the file permissions on your host (**not